-Top 21 Best Twitch Streamers (2020)
+Top 21 Best Twitch Streamers (2023)

 But, who exactly on Twitch are the biggest influencers?

-It’s hard to tell who really has the most significant influence on people on the platform, but one key metric that most can agree on is important is their number of followers.
+It’s hard to tell who has the most significant influence on people on the platform, but one key metric that most can agree on is important is their number of followers.

 With that said, we took the time to list down the top 21 best streamers on Twitch, based on their follower count.